Facebook transcribed users' audio and passed it on — report | DW | 14.08.2019

 The practice, which was first reported by Bloomberg, involved the users of Facebook Messenger.
 The social media giant sent audio of anonymous conversations to a California-based company where human employees would listen and transcribe it.

-Facebook has long dismissed the rumors that it was listening to users' private conversations.
+Facebook has long dismissed the rumors that it was listening to users' private conversations in order to target them with ads.

 In a testimony before Congress last year, the company CEO Mark Zuckerberg called it a "conspiracy theory."